Chapter 6

 GRAHAM:

 The storm did an estimated billion dollars in damage on Kauai.
-Iniki mostly missed Oahu,
+Iniki mostly missed Oahu, but still did more than two billion dollars in damage there.

 (See example 4 below for analysis.)